<!-- Google Tag Manager (noscript) -->

 Private credit – by which we mean the (direct) lending activities of alternative investment funds operating without bank intermediation – has grown markedly for years.

-Whilst some private credit fund managers (GPs) have performed better than others, a perception of broad success has brought increased competition (for both investors (LPs) and assets) and regulation – which GPs are navigating in addition to the prospect of more defaults, as leveraged borrowers face the economic reality of dramatically higher interest payments to service debt.
+Whilst some private credit fund managers (GPs) have performed better than others, a perception of broad success has brought increased competition (for both investors (LPs) and assets) and regulation – which GPs are navigating in addition to the prospect of more defaults, as leveraged borrowers face the economic reality of prolonged higher interest payments.

 Against this backdrop, many mature private credit funds are approaching, or even exceeding, their initial terms.
 This presents both pressure and opportunity for GPs and their LPs to identify and implement appropriate solutions to maximise value and optimise liquidity from their portfolios.